Syracuse University Overview

 - The average Syracuse student graduates in 4.2 years.
 That's better than the national average of 4.4 years.

 Syracuse University Rankings

-The following table lists the notable rankings from College Factual that Syracuse has received.
+The following table lists some notable awards Syracuse has earned from around the web.

 Where Is Syracuse University?